hashgraph/guardian/README.md

    HEDERA_NET="..."
    ```

-Starting from Multienvironment release (2.13.0) it has been introduced a new parameter `PREUSED_HEDERA_NET`.
+Starting from Multi-environment release (2.13.0) it has been introduced a new parameter `PREUSED_HEDERA_NET`.
 Multienvironemnt is a breaking change and the configuration of this parameter intend to smooth the upgrading.
 `PREUSED_HEDERA_NET` configuration depends on the installation context.

-- If the installation is a completely new one just remove the parameter and feel free to jump next paragraph.
+- If the installation is a completely new one just remove the parameter and feel free to jump to the next paragraph.
-- if you are upgrading from a release after the multienvironment (>= to 2.13.0) do not change the state of this parameter (so if you removed the paramenter in some previous installation do not introduce it).
+- if you are upgrading from a release after the Multi-environment (>= to 2.13.0) do not change the state of this parameter (so if you removed the parameter in some previous installation do not introduce it).
-- if the installation is an upgrading from a release previous of the multienvironment (<= to 2.13.0) to a following one you need to configure the `PREUSED_HEDERA_NET`.
+- if the installation is an upgrading from a release previous of the Multi-environment (<= to 2.13.0) to a following one you need to configure the `PREUSED_HEDERA_NET`.
 After that the parameter will last in the configuration unchanged.

 #### 3.1.
 PREUSED_HEDERA_NET configuration

-The `PREUSED_HEDERA_NET` parameter is intended to hold the target Hedera network that the system already started to notarized data to.
-PREUSED\_HEDERA\_NET is the reference to the HEDERA_NET that was in usage before of the upgrading.
+The `PREUSED_HEDERA_NET` parameter is intended to hold the target Hedera network that the system already started to notarize data to.
+PREUSED\_HEDERA\_NET is the reference to the HEDERA_NET that was in use before the upgrade.
-To let the multienvironment transition happen in a transparent way the `GUARDIAN_ENV` parameter in the `.env` file has to be configured as empty while  the `PREUSED_HEDERA_NET` has to be set with the same value configured in the `HEDERA_NET` parameter in the previous configuration file.
+To let the Multi-environment transition happen in a transparent way the `GUARDIAN_ENV` parameter in the `.env` file has to be configured as empty while  the `PREUSED_HEDERA_NET` has to be set with the same value configured in the `HEDERA_NET` parameter in the previous configuration file.

 `PREUSED_HEDERA_NET` never needs to be changed after the first initialization.
 On the contrary it will be possible to change `HEDERA_NET` to dials with all the Hedera different networks.